 Crypterium is one of the only companies that offer a debit card service in more than 150 countries.
-They are also attempting to expand on their service and overcome the geographical limitations.
+They are also attempting to expand their service and overcome geographical limitations.

 5. Third-Party Broker

 Another common way to cash out bitcoin is through a third-party broker exchange.
-Most of these exchanges have reasonable fees and adequate security measures in place to help when it comes to the question of how to cash out bitcoin to turn your crypto into cash.
+Most of these exchanges have reasonable fees and adequate security measures to help with the question of how to cash out bitcoin to turn your crypto into cash.

 Most platforms allow you to cash out with just the bank account you used to deposit the funds, which means you need to deposit a small amount of fiat money first to make a withdrawal.
 Although this step slows down transactions, it is used to prevent money laundering and comply with international AML regulations.

-How long it takes to cash out is dependent on the platform you use and the country in which you reside, and can take from one to five days.
+How long it takes to cash out depends on the platform you use and the country in which you reside, and it can take from one to five days.
 When changing bitcoin to USD, brokers use SWIFT.
-Payment methods like SEPA are used if you are in the EU and ask for payments in euro.
+Payment methods like SEPA are used if you are in the EU and ask for payments in euros.
 Some third-party exchanges also accept PayPal withdrawals, which can speed up the process.

-As far as safety and security go, third-party options are a good bet as they are almost always secure and have safety measures put in place.
+Regarding safety and security, third-party options are a good bet as they are always secure and have safety measures.
 Although it may take longer to receive your funds, it is an excellent option to secure your transactions.

 6. P2P Exchange

 Although cryptocurrency exchanges are reliable and secure, users lack anonymity.
-If you’re looking for a more anonymous way to cash out your funds, try a peer-to-peer exchange.
+Try a peer-to-peer exchange if you’re looking for a more anonymous way to cash out your funds.
 Most of these platforms are secure, but it may be time-consuming to close transactions.

 There are various payment methods that users can choose from, with each method having its fees and waiting times.

-Looking for a P2P exchange platform that includes an escrow service is also to your advantage.
-With this, you can have your bitcoin locked until you confirm that the buyer has made the payment.
+Looking for a P2P exchange platform with an escrow service is also your advantage.
+With this, you can lock your bitcoin until you confirm that the buyer has made the payment.

-When using a peer-to-peer exchange, it is vital that you stay vigilant as it is easy to fall into scams.
+You must stay vigilant when using a peer-to-peer exchange as it is easy to fall into scams.
 This incidence of scams is why many P2P exchange platforms put aspects like rating systems and escrow services.
-P2P is excellent if you are looking for a service that allows you anonymity and less waiting time.
+P2P is excellent if you want a service that allows anonymity and less waiting time.

 Things To Remember Before You Cash Out Bitcoin

-Before you decide to exchange your crypto for fiat money, there are some things to keep in mind.
+Before you exchange your crypto for fiat money, there are some things to remember.

 Two things are inevitable: death and taxes, even for bitcoin investors.
 Although stances on BTC and taxes still need to be clarified, most authorities say that you have to pay taxes on the profits you make when you sell it for fiat money.